 OSSD with the majority of credits at the College (C) and Open (O) level, including:

 2 College (C) English courses (Grade 11 or Grade 12)

 When (C) is the minimum course level for admission, (U) or (U/C) courses are also accepted.

 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.

-There will be an additional expense of approximately $350 for textbooks and equipment in addition to the material fee included in the tuition.
+There will be an additional expense of approximately $950 for photographic equipment and supplies, in addition to the material fee included in the tuition.